By: Jeremy Neisser

 This might seem like a given, but actually signing yourself up for a race might be the most important part of running or racing a 5k.

-Signing up for a race usually comes with a small entry fee, so you have quite literally put your money where your mouth is and might as well start training so you can get the best out of yourself on race day (and get the biggest bang for your buck).
+Signing up for a race usually comes with a small entry fee, so you have quite literally put your money where your mouth is and might as well start your training sessions so you can get the best out of yourself on race day (and get the biggest bang for your buck).

 There are a ton of websites that list races near you.
 A simple Google search will deliver tons of results.